Tanin69/CPC-CO-13--Rush_and_hack-vX.sara/README.md

 #### Added

-* Combat zones are now confugurable to easyly add new ones.
+* Combat zones are now configurable to easyly add new ones.
 3 new combat zones added.
 Combat Zone is randomly chosen in the configured ones.

 ### v2, 31/12/2022